 The Council carries out a wide range of traffic schemes in support of our Local Transport Plan Objectives

-The Max Respect initiative was introduced in 2002 to promote, encourage and reward safe travel on home to school transport and to proactively address reported incidents of poor behaviour.
+The Max Respect initiative was introduced in 2002 to promote, encourage and reward safe travel on home to school transport.

 A partnership set up to reduce the number of people killed and injured on Lincolnshire roads.